-John said it is possible to count, or calculate the number, not the name, of the Beast from the Sea, if a person has wisdom.
+John said it is possible to count or calculate the number, not the name, of the Beast from the Sea, provided a person has wisdom.

 Those who read, those who heard the words of Revelation read in the first century were called upon to figure out the statement.
-Therefore, the Revelation cannot be a cryptic reference to anyone beyond the first century, and certainly the text can refer to no one in the twenty-first century, or beyond.
+Therefore, the Revelation cannot be a cryptic reference to anyone beyond the first century, and certainly the text can refer to no one in the twenty-first century and beyond.

 In particular, understand that the Beast in view is to be known and identified all through history.

 There is no time in the life of the Church where the main message of the Revelation cannot be understood for there is no time when the Beast of Revelation is not operative.

 Because that is true, why is there so much controversy over this passage?

 Part of the answer to that inquiry is found in an abiding temptation that is succumbed to time and again.